igorlogius/not-on-amo/README.md

 # What's this?

-Here are some signed addons which are either too special or don't seem to have drawn enough attenion on AMO for me to consider actively listing them there.
+Here are some signed addons which are either too special, don't seem to have drawn enough attention on AMO or have some other drawback/issue for me to consider actively listing them.

 Still, since rarely someone ask for something that matches, I'll keep this repo as backup/reference.